-A business owner’s policy or BOP has all the protection needed for all major property and liability risks in one insurance package.
+A business owner’s policy or BOP or business owner’s insurance has all the protection needed for all major property and liability risks in one insurance package.
 This kind of insurance policy has the basic coverages requested by a business owner in one bundle.
-However, this is usually sold at a premium cost that is less than the total expense of individual coverages.
+However, they usually sell premium cost that is less than the total expense of individual coverages.

-A business owner’s policy has both business property and business liability insurance into one business insurance policy.
+A business package insurance has both business property and business liability insurance into one business insurance policy.
 This certain insurance will help cover your business from claims leading from fire, theft or other covered disasters.
-Business owners insurance will also help cover claims that could result from your business’s operation such as claims of bodily injury or property damage, and also claims related to personal and advertising injury.
+Business owners’ insurance will also help cover claims that could result from your business’s operation such as claims of bodily injury or property damage, and also claims related to personal and advertising injury.

 Businesses can make their business owner’s policy to help meet their different needs by additional other coverages such as: